What does it take for everyone in the workplace to experience fairness? Everyone in the workplace should receive…

 So what does it take for everyone in the workplace to experience fairness?

-- Values and Beliefs of leaders: The personal core values of people in positions of authority should align with the Core Values of their organization.
+- Values and Beliefs of leaders: The personal core values of people in positions of authority should align with the Core Values of their organization, specifically while in a working environment.

 - Self-awareness and Ownership of all: Everyone, including people in positions of authority, are accountable for self-awareness and self-correcting to prevent the initiation of misconduct.

-- Enforcement and Improvement: People who are responsible for enforcing rules and company policy, such as human resources, are responsible for taking reported cases of mistreatment seriously, and for designing and implementing sustainable changes and improvements to prevent like or similar incidents from reoccurring.
+- Enforcement and Improvement: People who are responsible for enforcing rules and company policy, such as human resources, take reported cases of mistreatment seriously.
+They show that behavior unbecoming of management is categorically unacceptable and will not be allowed.
+These enforcers are better able to ensure that individuals in positions of power are held accountable for their wrongdoing, and implement sustainable programs to prevent the same or similar incidents from reoccurring when they choose to do the right thing upon discovering misconduct.

-- Inveterate leadership effectiveness: Effective leaders (the ones who consistently effectuate positive differences and change) are solution-focused and do the right thing.
+- Inveterate leadership effectiveness: Starting at the top, effective leaders (the ones who consistently effectuate positive differences and change) are solution-focused, do the right thing, and remain a staid representation of their organization’s Core Values.
+They have character and integrity.
 They care and listen for understanding.
-They welcome uncomfortable topics.
-They find common ground through transparency.
-They take ownership for ensuring that the right thing is done.
+They welcome uncomfortable topics, finding common ground through transparency.
+They encourage diversity (ideas, talents, backgrounds).
+They take ownership for everything, from looking at themselves first to ensuring that the right thing is done.
 Their enduring solutions are for the betterment of each person they are responsible for leading and for their organization.

 What do you think it takes for everyone in the workplace to experience fairness?